Enkel-Digital/EKD-Landing-Page/functions/README.md

 The functions for EKD and its step by step workings are listed below:

 ---
+## Modules
+### DB module
+The DB module exports an object that contains wrapper functions over specific database actions, which when used across different cloud functions, enforces a standard way of using the Database, and reduce repeated implementation efforts.

+---
 ## "Contact Me" form function
 Since firebase "spark" plan is free and does not allow external API calls, we cannot use sendgrid API via firebase cloud functions.
 - Thus to mitigate this issue, the send grid API will be called within the web page itself.